percona/everest-doc/docs/use/multi-namespaces.md

 The following holds true for multiple namespaces:

-- You can configure multiple namespaces in Percona Everest.
+- You can configure multiple namespaces in Percona Everest using the `everestctl namespaces add [NAMESPACE]` command.

-- You can install different operators in various namespaces.
+- You can install different operators in various namespaces using the `everestctl namespaces update [NAMESPACE]` command.

-For comprehensive information on how to configure multiple namespaces, refer to the section [namespaces management](../administer/manage_namespaces.md#add-new-namespaces).
+For comprehensive information on configuring multiple namespaces, refer to the section [namespaces management](../administer/manage_namespaces.md#add-new-namespaces).

 ??? example "Example: Configuring multiple namesapces and installing various operators within those namespaces"